plinder-org/plinder/README.md

 ### Accessing the splits files:

 `plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/splits` contains an index for splits contained in a single parquet file.
-The most current split is `gs://plinder/2024-04/v1/splits/plinder-pl50.parquet` containing the pl50 split from the preprint.
-(Again: note this will be shortly updated to v2 and the v2 split will be used for the MLSB leaderboard)
+The most current split is `gs://plinder/2024-06/v2/splits/split.parquet` while `gs://plinder/2024-04/v1/splits/plinder-pl50.parquet` contains the pl50 split from the preprint.

 ```python
 >>> import pandas as pd